telliott99/CryptoQuickies/RSA_key_intro.md

     The data in a PKCS#1 key is encoded using DER, which is a set of rules for serializing ASN.1 data

-I haven't looked to much into this.
+I haven't looked to much into this but I know that PEM is the base64-encoded version of DER binary data.

-From our data
+Looking at our data

     48, 8, 2, 3, 1, 81, 27, 2, 1, 17